srstudy2000/srstudy2000/README.md

 - 👋 Hi, I’m Rui Shao
 - 👀 I’m interested in Computer Vison.
-- 📫 How to reach me with shaoruistudy@163.com
+- 📫 Reach me at shaoruistudy@163.com

 <!---
 srstudy2000/srstudy2000 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.